 Police: Beaufort Co. child seen chasing ducks before being found in pond

-BEAUFORT COUNTY, Ga.
+BEAUFORT COUNTY, S.C.
 (WTOC) - A missing 3-year-old in Beaufort County has been found dead.

 Mason Henley was last seen before 7 p.m.
 Wednesday night on Cedar Creek Circle in the Shadow Moss community.